vglazer/vglazer.github.io/about.md

 permalink: /about/
 ---

-I have been programming professionally for about ten years, mostly in C++ on Linux.
+I have been programming professionally for over ten years, mostly in C++ on Linux.